-The table below covers the main chinese menu dishes but we have more information below, covers a wide range of Chinese menu dishes.
+The table below covers the main Chinese menu dishes.
+Carry on reading for a wide range of Chinese menu dishes.

 Chinese Food Guide